-Maryland blue crabs are perhaps the most popular crustacean in the United States.
+It’s easy to order Maryland blue crab online.
+Blue crabs, also known as Atlantic Blue Crabs, Chesapeake Blue Crabs and Maryland Blue Crabs, are perhaps the most popular crustacean in the United States.
 Prized for their flavorful meat, these crabs are sourced along the entire east coast.
-Blue crabs also comprise much of the American soft-shelled crab availability; they are often blue crabs that have recently molted.
 As a result of its versatility and varied shell densities, the Maryland blue crab can be prepared with a variety of methods.
-If you’re interested to order blue crabs online, either the hard- or soft-shelled variety, you’ll first want to compare prices in the below grid.
-Then the guide below the grid explains all you need to know.

 Maryland Blue Crabs Prices